 To initiate a Start condition (Figure 22-26), the user sets the Start Enable bit, SEN bit of the SSPCON2 register.
 If the SDA and SCL pins are sampled high, the Baud Rate Generator is reloaded with the contents of SSPADD<7:0> and starts its count.
 If SCL and SDA are both sampled high when the Baud Rate Generator times out (TBRG), the SDA pin is driven low.
-The action of the SDA being driven low while SCL is high is the Start condition and causes the S bit of the SSPSTAT1 register to be set.
-Following this, the Baud Rate Generator is reloaded with the contents of SSPADD<7:0> and resumes its count.
+The action of the SDA being driven low while SCL is high is the Start condition and causes the S bit of the SSPADD<7:0> and resumes its count.
+When the Baud Rate Generator times out (TBRG), the SEN bit of the SSPADD<7:0> and resumes its count.
+When the Baud Rate Generator is reloaded with the contents of SSPADD<7:0> and resumes its count.
 When the Baud Rate Generator times out (TBRG), the SEN bit of the SSPCON2 register will be automatically cleared by hardware; the Baud Rate Generator is suspended, leaving the SDA line held low and the Start condition is complete.

-Note 1: If at the beginning of the Start condition, the SDA and SCL pins are already sampled low, or if during the Start condition, the SCL line is sampled low before the SDA line is driven low, a bus collision occurs, the Bus Collision Interrupt Flag, BCLIF, is set, the Start condition is aborted and the I2C module is reset into its Idle state.

-2: The Philips I2CTM Specification states that a bus collision cannot occur on a Start.
+- Note 1: If at the beginning of the Start condition, the SDA and SCL pins are already sampled low, or if during the Start condition, the SCL line is sampled low before the SDA line is driven low, a bus collision occurs, the Bus Collision Interrupt Flag, BCLIF, is set, the Start condition is aborted and the I2C module is reset into its Idle state. - The Philips I2C[TM] Specification states that a bus collision cannot occur on a Start.